-Today, as a 501(c)(3) nonprofit organization, MWNN offers a full calendar of 6 workshops annually, some of which are developed and offered collaboratively with such partners as Third Sector New England and Massachusetts Nonprofit Network, and connects nonprofit organizations to the expertise of their colleagues throughout the region through Lone Rangers Networking Series, monthly MetroWest Communicators meetings, networking events, social media, and networking periods at our workshops.
+Today, as a 501(c)(3) nonprofit organization, MWNN continues to offer the services and support that MetroWest nonprofits are seeking; opportunities for collaboration and connections to the expertise of their colleagues throughout the region through Lone Rangers Networking Series, monthly MetroWest Communicators meetings, toolbox trainings, and networking events.

 MWNN appreciates the support of private and corporate funders, as well as individual donors, who share our goal of strengthening our communities by strengthening the organizations working to meet community needs.